Plan Your Visit

 Thursday 13 June – Closed (Shavuot)

-Wednesday 2 October – Closed from 3pm (Rosh Hashanah)
+Wednesday 2 October – Open from 10am to 3pm (Rosh Hashanah)

 Thursday 3 October – Closed (Rosh Hashanah)